Hong Kong Housing Authority and Housing Department

 3. Non-nuclear family applicants

 All family applicants and one-person applicants will be allocated an ordinary order of priority for flat selection randomly generated by computer according to the ballot result.
-Family applicants who join the “Priority Scheme for Families with Elderly Members” will be allocated an additional order of priority for flat selection randomly generated by computer according to the ballot result, i.e. a total of two order of priority will be allocated to them.
+Family applicants who join the “Priority Scheme for Families with Elderly Members” and/or “Families with Newborns Flat Selection Priority Scheme” will be allocated an additional order of priority for flat selection for such category randomly generated by computer according to the ballot result, i.e. a total of two orders of priority will be allocated to them.

-If family applicants who join the “Priority Scheme for Families with Elderly Members” fail to purchase a flat under the quota of that application category, the HA will invite them for flat selection again when their order of priority under the “Other Family/Other Nuclear Family” turns up, provided that flats are available for selection under that category.
+If family applicants who join the “Priority Scheme for Families with Elderly Members” and/or “Families with Newborns Flat Selection Priority Scheme” fail to purchase a flat under the quota of that application category, the HA will invite them for flat selection again when their order of priority under the “Other Family/ Other Nuclear Family” turns up, provided that flats are available for selection under that category.

-PRH tenants rehoused through the HA’s Express Flat Allocation Scheme exercise must apply by using Green Form within three years from the date of tenancy commencement of their PRH units.
+PRH tenants rehoused through the HA’s Express Flat Allocation Scheme (EFAS) exercise must apply by using Green Form within three years from the date of tenancy commencement of their PRH units.
 They will be treated as if they were White Form applicants in terms of flat selection priority and will be put under the White Form queue (they can choose to buy a HOS flat only).
 Any flats purchased by this category of Green Form applicants will be counted against the White Form quota.
 Upon signing the Deed of Assignment of their purchased flats, this category of Green Form applicants, similar to other Green Form applicants, have to surrender their PRH units to the HA.

 Since Flat Selection Notification is sent out before the flat selection date, the HA and the HD do not guarantee that flats will be available for selection by the time the applicants show up at the appointed time.
 If the allocated quotas/ flats for their application category have been exhausted/ sold out, the flat selection appointment arranged for them will be withheld.
 The application fee paid will not be refunded and cannot be transferred.
 Please pay attention to the latest sale status.